-D1.3 The Planned Duration of the Framework, Programme, Pathway or Course of Study associated assessments, including reassessments, must be completed shall be specified in the formal documentation.
+D1.3 The Planned Duration of the Framework, Programme, Pathway or Course of Study

+The planned length of a framework, programme, pathway or course of study and the minimum and maximum periods within which that study and its associated assessments, including reassessments, must be completed shall be specified in the formal documentation.
 Notwithstanding this requirement, provision may be made for individual students to complete their studies in a shorter time, suspend, transfer, or defer completion of their studies, subject to the approval of the relevant Dean or Deans of Faculties within University of Chester.